mslavens/Canopy_V3/canopy-ui/public/docs/manual/system-secrets-vault.md

 # Secrets Vault

-The Secrets Vault securely stores API keys, tokens, and credentials used by the Canopy engine to authenticate with external infrastructure (such as Palo Alto firewalls or cloud APIs).
+The Secrets Vault securely stores API keys, tokens, and credentials used by the Canopy engine to authenticate with external infrastructure (such as firewalls or cloud APIs).

 ### Security & Encryption
 All secrets are encrypted at rest inside your client workspace using your active passphrase via **SQLCipher**.
 They are never saved in plaintext and are only decrypted in memory when actively required by the backend engine to perform an external operation.